 1. Host culture.
 Although you may not agree with how things are done in Costa Rica, you must strive to respect that it may simply be different than what you are accustomed to, and accept it without judgment.
 Expressing such judgment through public ethnocentric remarks or other inappropriate actions is not acceptable.

-3. Program Director & faculty.
+2. Program Director & faculty.
 Participants must treat the program director and other faculty with respect at all times.
-This includes the following: a) Participant recommendations, questions, clarifications, or complaints are always welcomed, but must be brought directly to the person in charge by the affected individual/s; b) Flagrant neglect, tardiness, or disruption of classes or other program activities will not be tolerated; c) Participants must accept and implement the final decision of the person immediately responsible (director or other faculty) at any given time whether or not they are in agreement with the decision; d) Although every reasonable effort will be made by the director or other faculty to be available for consultation and to attend to participant needs, students will respect limitations of availability which may require attention to other program business or personal matters at any given time; and e) For safety reasons, always inform your homestay family, the director, or other designated faculty member (whichever is appropriate), when you leave San Ramón or the designated field site for any reason.
-At a minimum, this must consist of leaving a message of where you are going, and, if possible, how you may be contacted in the case of an emergency.
+This includes the following: a) Participant recommendations, questions, clarifications, or complaints are always welcomed, but must be brought directly to the person in charge by the affected individual/s; b) Flagrant neglect, tardiness, or disruption of classes or other program activities will not be tolerated; c) Participants must accept and implement the final decision of the person immediately responsible (director or other faculty) at any given time whether or not they are in agreement with the decision; d) Although every reasonable effort will be made by the director or other faculty to be available for consultation and to attend to participant needs, students will respect limitations of availability which may require attention to other program business or personal matters at any given time; and e) For safety reasons, always inform the person in charge (and your homestay family if applicable) when you leave San Ramón or the designated field site for any reason.
+At a minimum, this must consist of leaving a message of where you are going and how you may be contacted in the case of an emergency.

 I. Disciplinary Sanctions